dauinh/react-node-project/README.md

 $ npm install
 ```

-Keep this terminal open to run frontend later.

 **Step 3: Create environment variables**

 Before starting the app, you need to create a `.env` file in root directory with the following variables: